ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done
 ```

-You can write it in one line the same way as `while`:
+You can write it in one line, the same way as you do it for `while`:
 {line-numbers: false}
 ```
 until CONDITION; do ACTION; done
 ```

 Let's replace the `while` statement with `until` in Listing 3-18.
-You should remove the negation of the `ping` utility result for that.
-Listing 3-19 shows the resulting script.
+You should remove the negation of the `ping` result for that.
+Listing 3-19 shows the changed script.

 {caption: "Listing 3-19.
 Script for checking server availability", line-numbers: true, format: Bash}
 ![`until-ping.sh`](code/BashScripting/until-ping.sh)

 The scripts in Listing 3-18 and Listing 3-19 behave the same.

-Choose the `while` or `until` statement depending on the loop condition.
-Try to avoid negations in conditions.
+Choose the `while` or `until` statement, depending on the loop condition.
+Your goal is to avoid negations there.
 Negations make the code harder to read.

 #### Infinite Loop